The Healing Journey Requires Complete & Honest Forgiveness

 You can be sure that no matter how many times you change jobs, acquaintances, or home address, you will end up having to relate to the same kind of personality in another situation.
 He or she will have a different name, different face, and different shape, but the same character traits.

 Healing through forgiveness sets you free to live your life and enjoy your present relationships.
 You will no longer be overshadowed by old messages, memories, emotions, or triggers.
 You can lose the old labels and become who God created you to be.
+When a person chooses to forgive, they demonstrate a willingness to move past the hurt for the future of the relationship.

 Pride prevents hurting individuals from admitting they have been hurt.
 They would not want the offender to have the pleasure of knowing the hurtful words hit their mark.
 Pride keeps the wounded person bound in emotional pain.